-You are required to begin taking distributions once you turn age $70 \frac{1}{2}$ (if born before July 1, 1949) or 72 (if born after June 30, 1949).
+You are required to begin taking distributions once you turn age 70 1⁄2 (if born before July 1, 1949), age 72 (if born after June 30, 1949, but before 1951), age 73 (if born after 1950, but before 1960) or age 75 (for all other birth years - note, there appears to be a drafting error in the statutory language, making it unclear when age 75 starts to apply in lieu of age 73, but it appears it was intended to apply to individuals born after 1959) (collectively, "RMD Age").
 However, there are some differences in the RMD rules between QRPs and IRAs.

-- If you are still working for the employer that maintains the QRP when you turn age 70 1⁄2 (if born before July 1, 1949) or 72 (if born after June 30, 1949) ("RMD Age"), and less than a 5% owner, then you can delay taking your RMDs until you retire from working for that employer, unless the terms of the QRP require all participants to start taking RMDs at RMD Age. - If you have a balance in more than one QRP, you must separately take your RMD from each QRP.
+- If you are still working for the employer that maintains the QRP when you turn RMD Age, and less than a 5% owner, then you can delay taking your RMDs until you retire from working for that employer, unless the terms of the QRP require all participants to start taking RMDs at RMD Age. - If you have a balance in more than one QRP, you must separately take your RMD from each QRP.
 You cannot satisfy your RMD for one QRP from another QRP or from an IRA. - If you have more than one IRA, you must separately calculate your RMD for each IRA, but you may take the combined total RMD amount for all your IRAs (other than inherited IRAs) from any one or more of your IRAs (other than inherited IRAs and Roth IRAs).
 You cannot satisfy your RMD for your IRAs from a QRP.